avantrec/soco-cli/README.md

 Albums from local music libraries can also be added to the queue using `sonos <speaker> queue_album <album_name>`.
 The action returns the queue position of the first track in the album, which can then be played as in the example above:

+### Local Audio Files (Experimental)

+It's possible to play local audio files in supported audio formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action.
+This sets up a temporary local web server on the local host, from which Sonos can access the audio file and play it.
+The action will not terminate until playback has concluded.
+Example:

+`sonos Lounge play_file mozart.mp3`

+The host running soco-cli must remain switched on and connected to the network during playback.
+The web server is only active for the duration of the `play_file` action, and will only serve the specified audio file.

 ## Complete List of Available Actions

 ### Volume and EQ Control